IBM/DataStage/dsjob/dsjob.5.2.1.md

 - `name`  is the name of the dataset.
 - `id`  is the asset id of the dataset.
 One of  `name`  or  `id`  must be specified.
 - `to-name`  is the new name to which the dataset is copied.
+- `location` is a path to the physical location of the dataset.
+It is used when duplicate names are allowed.
+- `override` when set to true, it overwrites the file if it already exists.

 A status code is printed to the output.
 A status code of 0 indicates successful completion of the command.